Landau and leading singularities in arbitrary space-time dimensions: Leading Singularities

 \section{Leading Singularities}

 By continuing with the same strategy in the decomposition of space-time dimension presented in Sec.~\ref{sec:decosub}, we now focus on leading singularities of one-loop Feynman integrals.
-By leading singularities we understand residues evaluated over all polar sets.
+By leading singularities we understand residues in Leray's sense evaluated over all polar sets, i.e.,

+where $\phi$ is a closed form with $m$ polar sets $S_{1},\hdots,S_{m}$, $\sigma \in Z_{p-m}(S_{1} \cap \hdots \cap S_{m})$ is a cycle and $\delta^{m}\sigma$ is its composed co-boundary (see Appendix \ref{app_leray}).
+It can happen that the number of polar sets is larger than the dimension of the space, in this situation Leinartas decomposition \cite{leinartas1978, Aizenberg1994} allows to write $\phi$ as a sum of forms, each having at most as many polar sets as the dimension of the space.

 To carry out this analysis, we present in this section illustrative computations of selected one-loop topologies, and provide the Reader with additional examples in Appendix~\ref{app:landexamples}.

-Additionally, because of the pattern displayed by explicit calculations of leading singularities in the various examples, we conjecture and prove the structure of these singularities in particular space-time dimensions --- a connection between Landau and leading singularities.
-Similar results to those presented in this section can already be found in~\cite{Abreu:2017ptx}.
-However, whereas authors of the mentioned paper focused on dimensional regularisation and limited the analysis to a class of integrals where integer dimension of the space-time is always even, omitting cases like one-loop scalar triangle in the three space-time dimension, we study the integrals in arbitrary space-time dimensions.
+Additionally, because of the pattern displayed by explicit calculations of leading singularities in the various examples, we conjecture and prove the structure of these singularities in particular space-time dimensions -- a connection between Landau and leading singularities.
+Similar results to those presented in this section can already be found in~\cite{Abreu:2017ptx} which were obtained by working in the embedding formalism.
+Whilst authors of the mentioned paper focused on dimensional regularisation and present explicitly only analysis and results for even dimensions of the space-time, the odd dimensional cases can also by obtained by the method of~\cite{Abreu:2017ptx} by setting $\epsilon = -\frac{1}{2}$ \footnote{The closely related notion of maximal cut integrals presented in ~\cite{Abreu:2017ptx} is valid in arbitrary $D$ dimensions.} .

 In the last part of this section, we consider differential equations of one-loop Feynman integrals, showing that from the knowledge of their leading singularities the construction of differential equations in canonical form is straightforwardly carried out.
 We illustrate this with explicit calculations.